 The Annual General Meeting (AGM) elects the Company's Board of Directors.
 The duties of the AGM also include adopting the Company's financial statements, deciding how to distribute the earnings, and deciding whether or not to discharge the members of the Board and the CEO from liability.
 The AGM also elects Bong's auditors.

-Twentyfour shareholders, representing 46 per cent of the total number of shares and votes in the Company, participated in Bong's Annual General Meeting on 18 May 2016 in Malmö, Sweden.
+Twenty shareholders, representing 39 per cent of the shares and votes in the Company participated in Bong's Annual General Meeting on 17 May 2017 in Kristianstad, Sweden.
 All Board members and the Company's auditors were present or represented at the AGM.
-Bong's principal shareholders can be seen under the heading Shareholders, page 13.
+Bong's principal shareholders can be seen under the heading Shareholders, page 14.